 "...everyone says oh baby is coming soon so enjoy the downtime.
 A little insight to me....I don't do well with downtime!" she noted on Instagram.

-And on Thursday, they shared that Jace had arrived.
+On Nov 29, 2018, they shared that Jace had arrived.
 "Our hearts are so full," Kramer wrote.
 "Thank you to all of our friends and family..and all of you who have supported Mike and I, and our growing family."